 Effective sales capacity planning connects headcount planning, revenue goals, and productivity assumptions into a structured process.
 It uses historical data, forecasting methods, and key performance metrics to estimate how many sales representatives are required to achieve future revenue targets.

 Integrated financial planning platforms reduce the complexity of sales capacity planning by centralizing data and automating calculations.
-Instead of relying on static spreadsheets or disconnected systems, finance and sales teams can work from a shared model that updates as inputs change with FP&A software.
+Instead of relying on static spreadsheets or disconnected systems, finance and sales teams can work from a shared model that updates as inputs change with FP&A (financial planning and analysis) software.

 When integrated into financial workflows, sales capacity planning helps organizations maintain alignment between growth targets, resource allocation, and execution timelines—especially during periods of expansion or uncertainty.